Radial Partitioning with Spectral Penalty Parameter Selection in Distributed Optimization for Power Systems: Introduction

 \section{Introduction}

 The modern power network is changing with an unprecedented speed by the increasing utilization of new resources of energy such as photovoltaic (PV) generations, vehicles with vehicle-to-grid capabilities, and battery energy storage.
 The problems arising in the operations of power networks are becoming so complex and large that the classical centralized algorithms may not be applicable anymore.
 Centralized computation on a single machine for such a complex and expanding problem is intractable.
 On the other hand, collecting all the information in a centralized controller requires a demanding communication infrastructure and can cause cybersecurity issues. \emph{Distributed and parallel computation} \cite{bertsekas2015parallel,kshemkalyani2011distributed, lynch1996distributed,wang2021distributed} is a solution in this scenario where the main computational problem is divided into multiple sub-problems, each managed by a computing \emph{agent}.
-Not all problems have the potential to be decomposed and treated in a distributed manner.
-For problems with such a favorable structure, such as many problems in the operations of power networks, the computing agents coordinate and communicate with each other to solve the main problem.
+Distributed optimization (DO) algorithms and specifically the Alternating Direction Method of Multipliers (ADMM)\cite{boyd2011distributed} have been extensively studied for power systems, see for example these review papers \cite{molzahn2017survey, maneesha2021survey, wang2017distributed, patari2021distributed} and the references therein.
+However, despite hundreds of papers in this area, distributed algorithms have not become widely practical.
+The main issues with distributed optimization algorithms are \emph{slow convergence} and \emph{parameter selection difficulties}, which we consider in this paper.